genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

     MESSAGE_TYPE = EVENT_LOGIN_PREFS_ACK
         DETAILS.PASSWORD_RESET_TYPE = ADMIN/EMAIL
 ### Authentication
-Once we have a list of preferences, we can show the correct login dialog and let the user make a login attempt.
-The password is provided in plain text, as it is expected we will secure the connection using TLS.
+Once you have a list of preferences, you can show the correct login dialog and let the user make a login attempt.
+The password is provided in plain text, as it is expected you will secure the connection using TLS.
 #### Login
 ##### Request